aptech/docs/docs/fred_category_children.rst

     :type category_id: integer

     :param realtime_start: The start of the real-time period.
-For more information, see Real-Time Periods. optional, default: today's date
+For more information, see Remarks. optional, default: today's date

     :type realtime_start: YYYY-MM-DD formatted string

     :param realtime_end: The end of the real-time period.
-For more information, see Real-Time Periods. optional, default: today's date
+For more information, see Remarks. optional, default: today's date

     :type realtime_end: YYYY-MM-DD formatted string